Serverless SQL pool in Azure Synapse Analytics

-- Data Analysts can explore data and Spark external tables created by Data Scientists or Data Engineers using familiar T-SQL language or their favorite tools, which can connect to SQL on-demand.
+- Data Analysts can explore data and Spark external tables created by Data Scientists or Data Engineers using familiar T-SQL language or their favorite tools, which can connect to serverless SQL pool.

 - BI Professionals can quickly create Power BI reports on top of data in the lake and Spark tables.

-SQL on-demand endpoint is provided within every Azure Synapse workspace.
+Serverless SQL pool endpoint is provided within every Azure Synapse workspace.
 You can create a workspace and start querying data instantly using tools you are familiar with.

-SQL on-demand enables existing SQL ad-hoc querying and business intelligence tools to tap into the data lake.
-As it provides familiar T-SQL syntax, any tool capable to establish TDS connection SQL offerings can connect to and query Synapse SQL on-demand.
+Serverless SQL pool enables existing SQL ad-hoc querying and business intelligence tools to tap into the data lake.
+As it provides familiar T-SQL syntax, any tool capable to establish TDS connection to SQL offerings can connect to and query Synapse SQL.
 You can connect with Azure Data Studio and run ad-hoc queries or connect with Power BI to gain insights in a matter of minutes.

-SQL on-demand offers T-SQL querying surface area, which is slightly enhanced/extended in some aspects to accommodate for experiences around querying semi-structured and unstructured data.
-Furthermore, some aspects of the T-SQL language are not supported due to the design of SQL on-demand, as an example, DML functionality is currently not supported.
+Serverless SQL pool offers T-SQL querying surface area, which is slightly enhanced/extended in some aspects to accommodate for experiences around querying semi-structured and unstructured data.
+Furthermore, some aspects of the T-SQL language aren't supported due to the design of serverless SQL pool, as an example, DML functionality is currently not supported.

 - Workload can be organized using familiar concepts:

-- Databases - SQL on-demand endpoint can have multiple databases.
+- Databases - serverless SQL pool endpoint can have multiple databases.